etal/cnvkit/doc/fileformats.rst

 last nucleotide has position 999, and the entire region is indicated by the range 0-1000.

-Interval list coordinates are 1-indexed, like R or Matlab code.
+GATK and Picard interval list coordinates are 1-indexed, like R or Matlab code.
 In the same example, the first nucleotide of a 1000-basepair sequence has position 1, the last nucleotide has position 1000, and the entire region is indicated by the range 1-1000.
+These files usually have the extension `.interval_list`.

+In GATK4, the term "interval list" also refers to samtools-style genomic coordinate specifications of the form *chromosome:start-end*, e.g.
+`chr1:1-1000`.
+As with Picard and older GATK style interval lists, the coordinates are 1-indexed.
+When used with GATK4, these files usually have the extension `.list` or `.interval`.

+CNVkit will load these files by automatically determining the specific format based on the file contents, not the filename extension.

 .. _vcfformat: